CoolCake322/Creating-a-homelab-server-in-VirtualBox/2. Adding a user and setting permissions/README.md

 ## Adding another user and setting permissions
-The goal for this ection is to create a user to store photos and videos and create a dataset for that user to store files, so it doesn't conflict with the files for the root user.
-This is going to change the setup I did in the last section but the end result will be more in line to my ideal setup for the server.
+The goal for this ection is to create 2 users.
+The first user named userP is going to store photos and videos with only access to the dataset named Parents.
+While the second user named user named userAdmin with access to a dataset named admin along with access to the dataset named Parents.

 Video: WORK IN PROGRESS